nickbrandt/GitLab/doc/user/project/repository/file_finder.md

 ## How it works

-The File Finder feature is powered by the [Fuzzy filter](https://github.com/jeancroy/fuzz-aldrin-plus) library.
+The File finder feature is powered by the [Fuzzy filter](https://github.com/jeancroy/fuzz-aldrin-plus) library.

 It implements a fuzzy search with the highlight and tries to provide intuitively results by recognizing patterns that people use while searching.